 BH Associates contractual agreements with Google Inc relating to Data Protection on G Suite can be accessed and downloaded at http://bhassociates.ltd/BHDocs/DPAGSuite.pdf

-BH Associates utilise Hostpapa to manage website presence.
-Some websites may capture details of your customers especially if Woocommerce is used for shop management.
-If you have a bespoke implementation of BH
+BH Associates utilise A2Hosting to host their website presence.
+Some websites may capture details of your customers especially where Woocommerce is used for shop management.

-Hostpapa is working toward compliance with the EU GDPR and in the interim here are their terms and conditions of service and their privacy code.
+A2Hosting is compliant with the EU GDPR, here are their terms and conditions of service and their privacy code.

 7.0 DATA BREACHES